CLDillon/DumbBrickGames/README.txt

 Twitter https://twitter.com/DumbBrickGames
 Tumblr http://dumb-brick-games.tumblr.com/

-The Zip tablet should contain the programs/files for applae ad android apps.

 My game is a casual game where you try to get your chaecter to last as long as possible.
 You get three lives. each time you time you die the timmer resets